Aperol Spritz, a bitter-sweet memory

 At this empty café

 All those moments

-My drink arrives, stylishly served in a large wine glass, a bright, orange and fizzy concoction.
+My drink arrives, stylishly served in a large wine glass.
+A bright orange fizzy concoction.
 Grazie.
-Resist the temptation to reach for the glass until after the waiter has retreated.
-Act serene, just like a native Venetian would.
+I resist the temptation to reach for it until after the waiter has retreated.
+Try to act serene, just like a native Venetian.